TorroesPrime/Dynamic-Story-Generator/README.md

 All characters that are race 'Human' and class 'Rogue Trader' have the following Attributes:
 1. Title
+if a Rogue Trader gender == 'female' they may not have the following titles:
+1. Duke
+2. Lord
+3. Baron
+if a Rogue Trader gender == 'female' they may have the following titles:
+1. Duchess
+2. Lady
+3. Damme
+4. Barroness
+if a Rogue Trader gender == 'male' they may not have the following titles:
+1. Lady
+2. Duchess
+3. Dame
+4. Barroness
+if a Rogue Trader gender == 'male' they may have the following titles:
+1. Duke
+2. Lord
+3. Baron

 All characters have a bonus for each of their characteristics that is determined by take the generated stat, and % it by 10.
 Example: Ballistic Skill of 39 would have a Ballistic Skill Bonus of 3